 Back in Ireland

 But, prior to this, Ireland already had a culture of holding dances.
-In larger cities and towns, they took place in halls and venues.
-But in rural areas, they were held in houses or at crossroads.
+In larger cities and towns dances took place in halls and venues.
+In rural areas they were held in houses or at crossroads.
 Here, dances could be annual events or impromptu get-togethers and they provided one of the few forms of entertainment available in the countryside.

 This situation prevailed for a long time and, during the Irish War of Independence, these informal dances even provided cover for IRA meetings.
 But by the 1920s, the Catholic Church began to voice concern over jazz and set dancing.